TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UsingSetting/PageTSconfig.rst

 =====================

-It is recommended to always define custom page TSconfig in a project-specific :ref:`sitepackage <t3sitepackage:start>` extension.
+It is recommended to always define custom page TSconfig in a project-specific :doc:`sitepackage <t3sitepackage:Index>` extension.
 This way the Page TSconfig settings can be kept under version control.

 The options described below are available for setting Page TSconfig in